gijzelaerr/kliko/doc/specification.rst

 author
 ------

 Who made the container.
+Optional.

 email
 -----

 email adres of the author.
+Optional.

 url